-Yes, you need to register as self-employed with the Irish revenue Commissioners, www.revenue.ie, and have a valid Tax Clearance Certificate.
-As they are valid for a year it is best advised to obtain one at application stage.
+Yes, you need to register as self-employed with the Irish revenue Commissioners, www.revenue.ie, and have a valid Tax Clearance details.

 I received a grant from the LEO and was trading successfully for a number of years.
 Unfortunately my business has gone into liquidation.
 What do I owe the LEO?